Stability of the Inviscid Power-Law Vortex: The Biot-Savart Law

+By the Theorem of Plancherel, the direct sum with this topology is exactly the space $\rL^2_m$ with the subspace topology inherited from $\rL^2$.
+In the case when $q\neq 2$, we no longer have the benefit of the Hilbert space structure.
+Indeed, it is not difficult to see that $\rL^q_m$ cannot be written as the $\ell^p$ direct sum of the spaces $U_{km,q}$ for any $p\in [1,\infty]$, see \cite{E1} and Section 13.5 on the Hausdorff-Young inequality in \cite{E2}.
+Instead, we shall work in each closed proper subspace $U_{k,q}$ of $\rL^q_m$ separately.
 We denote the Schwartz space by $\mathcal{S}$ and its dual by $\mathcal{S}^*$.
 We begin by stating a slight improvement of a lemma from \cite{A}.
-The improvement allows for a continuous extension of $K_2\ast$ to $L^q_m$ whenever $2\leq q<\infty$.
+The improvement allows for a continuous extension of $\mathrm{K}_{\mathrm{BS}}\ast$ to $\rL^q_m$ whenever $1< q<\infty$.